 When we think about watches (and we do think about watches…a LOT), we usually have a mental picture of watches with round dials.
 While we can all agree on that it makes sense, it is interesting to note that one of the earliest wristwatches ever made was the Cartier Santos, and it’s rectangular.

-So we decided to bring you some rectangular watches because they’re unique in today’s market, and because they have deep roots in the history of watchmaking.
+So I decided to bring you some rectangular watches because they’re unique in today’s market, and because they have deep roots in the history of watchmaking.
+This list is regularly updated as my goal is to list unique designs, so you’ll find well-known brands, and micro brands that are somewhat flying under the radar.

 *By clicking on the product links in this article, we may receive a commission fee at no cost to you.
 Thank you for your support.